tjmahr/styleguide/README.md

 * Use before =, <, so the symbol does not get stranded.
 * Inside numbered/lettered things like "Experiment 1" or "Fig. 1" (["before any numeric or alphabetic reference"](https://practicaltypography.com/nonbreaking-spaces.html)).
 * Before an abbreviated unit of measurement: "100 ms".
-* Some guides also insert them
+* Some guides also insert them after titles like "Dr.".
 * Ctrl+Shift+Space in MS Word (Windows), `&nbsp;` in HTML